Explore health content from A to Z.

 Has heart or lung problems.

-You can stay with your child in the testing room until your child falls asleep.
+You can usually stay with your child in the testing room until your child falls asleep.

 Your child lies on an exam table.